dciabrin/ngdevkit/README.md

     add-apt-repository -y ppa:dciabrin/ngdevkit
     apt update
     apt install ngdevkit ngdevkit-gngeo
-    # the remaining packages are only requred for the examples
+    # the remaining packages are only required for the examples
     apt install pkg-config autoconf zip imagemagick sox libsox-fmt-mp3

 If you are running a Fedora distribution, pre-built packages are